vauxhal/equares/README.md

 ## About

-Equares is a tool for numeric analysis of ordinary differential equations
+Equares is a tool for numeric analysis of ordinary differential equations.
+The tool is available online at [equares.ctmech.ru](http://equares.ctmech.ru).

 ## Motivation